Jan-Williams/OpenReservoirComputing/docs/user-guide/overview.md

 The **embedding layer** handles input-to-reservoir mapping. `LinearEmbedding` provides matrix multiplication with support for parallel reservoirs and configurable connectivity patterns.

-The **driver layer** propagates reservoir state evolution. `ESNDriver` implements Echo State Network dynamics for both discrete-time updates and continuous-time evolution using ODE solvers with adaptive step control.
+The **driver layer** propagates reservoir state evolution. `ParallelESNDriver` implements Echo State Network dynamics for both discrete-time updates and continuous-time evolution using ODE solvers with adaptive step control.

 The **readout layer** represents the trainable component.
 Options include `LinearReadout`, `QuadraticReadout`, and `NonlinearReadout`.